aboudou/movingraspi/README.md

 Warning
 =======

-MovingRaspi is a work in progress and will greatly evolve as the project will progress
+MovingRaspi is a work in progress and will greatly evolve as the project goes on.